 We are very fortunate in that we are part of the Dean’s parish and able to worship in a building maintained by the Trustees.
 Because of this we do not face some of the demands and hardships faced by normal congregations.
-However, we still need to pay our bills and meet our commitments, so as we move towards a new year please, please make sure your weekly giving is realistic and updated in line with changing costs.
+However, we still need to pay our bills and meet our commitments to the Cathedral and the Diocese.
+As you can imagine last year was a financially lean year so as we move into 2021 please, please make sure your weekly giving is realistic and updated in line with changing costs.

 Update on the Outhouse renovation project